binod1023/Bike-User-Analysis/README.md

-# bike_user_types_analysis
+# Bike_User_Types_Analysis
+ ## Introduction for the Project
- comparative analysis of annual members and casual customers
+ The goal of this project is to analyze how annual members (subscribers) and casual riders (customers) use Cyclistics bikes differently.
+ The company needs to decide on how to convert casual riders to annual members.